valentinfrlch/songextractor/README.md

 apt install ffmpeg
 ```

-Go to https://developer.spotify.com/dashboard/ and create an application
+1. Go to https://developer.spotify.com/dashboard/ and create an application
+2. Note your client_id and your client_secret
+3. Create a playlist in your spotify library and note it's ID (the string right behind the "/"
+4. Note your username

+5. Create a credentials.txt file in the songextractor folder
+6. Fill the information from above in the following order and each information on a new line:
+  client_id
+  client_secret
+  playlist_id
+  username